Back to Basics (Christina Aguilera album): Artwork and release

 For Back to Basics, Aguilera decided to portray her different image and persona from her previous stage name Xtina by adopting a new alter ego called Baby Jane, named after a character of the film What Ever Happened to Baby Jane?
 (1962).
 She also changed her public appearance as she removed her piercings, and dyed her hair platinum blonde, inspired by classic Hollywood movie stars such as Marilyn Monroe, Marlene Dietrich, Carole Lombard and Greta Garbo.

 The album's cover artwork was taken by German photographer Ellen von Unwerth during three days; on the first and second days, the photos were shot at the Hollywood Dell hotel.
 Aguilera and von Unwerth moved to Forty Deuce in Hollywood to take images inspired by 1920s burlesque clubs on the last day of the session.
 The album's cover artwork was revealed in late June 2006, featuring Aguilera with bright red lipstick and curly blonde hair dressed in white and lounging on a bed.
 Greg Kot from The Baltimore Sun labelled the cover artwork as "a classy retro look, a sign that [Aguilera] is ready for her close-up as the leading lady of the teen brat pack that emerged in the late '90s".
 It also received criticism for being too similar to the artwork of Madonna's sixth studio album, Bedtime Stories (1994).

 In mid-2006, Virgin Media reported that Back to Basics would be released on August 14, 2006.
-TMZ later reported that Back to Basics was planned to be released on August 15, 2006 in the United States.
+TMZ later reported that Back to Basics was planned to be released on August 15, 2006, in the United States.
 The album was leaked in full on August 3.

+The album was first released on vinyl on November 6, 2006, as a triple album in a heavyweight bound book-like sleeve, featuring the songs equivalent to the first disc of the CD edition split across two records.
+It would be reissued on vinyl by Urban Outfitters on March 27, 2018, this time in a single sleeve and as a double album, with the tracks from the first CD on a single disc.

+It was released on cassette only in South Korea, Indonesia, Malaysia, and Romania as a single cassette, with the tracks from the first CD on the A-side (minus "Thank You (Dedication to Fans)") and the tracks from the second disc, plus "Thank You", on the B-side.
+It was also released in Egypt and Gulf Cooperation Council countries as a double cassette.